tomaszskowronek/RepData_PeerAssessment1/PA1_template.md

 ## Calculate the total number of missing values in the dataset
 totalNumberMissingValues <- count(filter(actDataTable, is.na(steps)))

+## Devise a strategy for filling in all of the missing values in the dataset.
 ## Create a new dataset with all of the missing values in the original dataset
-## filled in with the mean for that 5-minute interval
+## filled in with the mean for that 5-minute interval across all days.
+## It was calculated in the previous task (avgStepsPerInterval).
 actDataTableNew <- actDataTable
 actDataTableNew$steps[is.na(actDataTableNew$steps)] <-
         avgStepsPerInterval[interval == actDataTableNew[is.na(steps), interval], avg_steps]